ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -03 to -04 ## {#sec-03-04}

 * Clarifications on what to do in case of enhanced error responses.

+* Clarifications on handling default values for group parameters.

 * New configuration parameters to support OSCORE deterministic requests.